 Spice Blend: I also created a spice blend that I sprinkled over the chicken to add a mix of spices to the chicken.
 We loved this recipe with the spices but feel free to swap out with what you prefer or have on hand.
 You can also use a chicken seasoning or a chicken marinade.

 Looking for more comfort food?
 Follow LTB on Pinterest!

-STEP ONE: Prepare the baking sheet with foil or non-stick spray.
+ONE: Prepare the baking sheet with foil or non-stick spray.
 Place chicken on prepared sheet pan.
 Season with salt and pepper.
 Combine the liquid ingredients to make the lemon sauce and drizzle 1/3 over the chicken.

-STEP TWO: Bake the chicken in a preheated oven for 10 minutes.
+TWO: Bake the chicken in a preheated oven for 10 minutes.
 Remove and turn the chicken over.
 Arrange the vegetables on the pan and season everything with spice mix.
 Drizzle with 1/3 of the sauce.

-STEP THREE: Return the pan to the oven and bake for another 10 – 15 minutes or until the chicken has reached 165F.
+THREE: Return the pan to the oven and bake for another 10 – 15 minutes or until the chicken has reached 165F.
 If the veggies are done but the chicken is not, you can remove the veggies to a bowl and return the chicken back to the oven until finished cooking.

-STEP FOUR: Drizzle the chicken with remaining lemon sauce and turn the oven to broil.
+FOUR: Drizzle the chicken with remaining lemon sauce and turn the oven to broil.
 Broil for 2-3 minutes (watching carefully) until the chicken is a golden brown color.
 Remove the chicken from the oven and let rest for 5 minutes.

 Serve warm garnished with parsley if desired!